hmlongco/Factory/README.md

 ## Debugging

 Factory can also help you debug your code.

-For example, when running in DEBUG mode Factory allows you to trace the injection process and see every object created or returned during a given resolution cycle.
+When running in DEBUG mode Factory allows you to trace the injection process and see every object created or returned during a given resolution cycle.
 ```
 0: Factory.Container.cycleDemo = CycleDemo N:105553131389696
 1:     Factory.Container.aService = AServiceType N:105553119821680